prestodb/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 This command will create a new Accumulo table with the ``recordkey`` column as the Accumulo row ID.
-The name, age, and birthday columns are mapped to auto-generated column family and qualifier values.
+The name, age, and birthday columns are mapped to auto-generated column family and qualifier values (which, in practice, are both identical to the Presto column name).

 When creating a table using SQL, you can optionally specify a ``column_mapping`` table property.
 The value of this property is a